 - Meanwhile, heat olive oil in large skillet over medium-high heat.
 Add ground beef and brown, stir and crumble about 4 or 5 minutes.
 Add onion to the beef and cook another 2 to 3 minutes until onions are translucent.

-- Stir in garlic, Italian seasoning, crushed red pepper, salt and Worcestershire and continue cooking until fragrant, about 1 minute.
+- Stir in garlic, Italian seasoning, dry mustard, crushed red pepper, salt and Worcestershire and continue cooking until fragrant, about 1 minute.

 - Sprinkle with flour, stir to incorporate and cook off the flour taste, 1 to 2 minutes.